 Pleased to be back into routine following the holidays, Bill admitted to getting in four solid 120 — 140 mile weeks of training through December, including a couple sharpening track workouts as he prepped for the following weekend’s Orange Bowl 10K in Florida.
 As it turned out Bill would run his road PR of 28:15 in Miami behind Alberto Salazar (28:03) and Greg Meyer (28:09).

 While lapping the 1.5 miles of Jamaica Pond three times, Bill and I fell into our traditional roles, me peppering him with questions, and he as the modest responder.
 As always, I carried a cassette recorder to tape our conversation for a later broadcast on my Runner’s Digest radio show.
-With the crunch of our footfalls as a backdrop, I asked what had he learned in 1981, given that it was the first year in seven years that he hadn’t won either the Boston or New York City Marathons.
+With the crunch of our footfalls and rhythmic breathing as a backdrop, I asked what Bill had learned in 1981, given that it was the first year in seven years that he hadn’t won either the Boston or New York City Marathons.

 “Even though I didn’t win Boston and didn’t even run New York City, I was pleased overall with my year,” Bill said amidst the easy pace.
 “I got third at Boston in 2:10, but I began my season a lot earlier than in the past.
 I ran Houston in January and Tokyo after that.
 So by the time I reached the end of the year, I learned that I can’t run 35 races a year anymore.”